EmanueleCeglia/EmanueleCeglia/README.md

 - 👋 Hi, I’m @EmanueleCeglia
-- 👀 I’m interested in Coding, Finance and Fitness
+- 👀 I’m interested in Coding, Data Science, Machine Learning, AI and Finance
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on a Fintech
+- 💞️ I’m looking to collaborate on a StartUp
 - 📫 How to reach me emanueleceglia0@gmail.com
 - For my personal and univeristy projects see the repository
 <!---